urbit/old-urbit.org/doc/hoon/lib/c.md

           |=  [a=bloq b=@ c=@]                                  ::  gate, bloq, 2 @ sample
           (add (lsh a (met a b) c) b)                           ::  add b to c lshifted by # of bloqs in b

-++cat concatenates b and c by first left shifting c by the number of bloqs of size a in b to ensure there is an adequate amount of space to add the two together, which it then does
+++cat accepts a bloq a and two atoms b and c. ++cat produces b and c concatenated obeying the bloq size a.

 ###Summary
 ++cat is a [jetted arm]() that takes a [bloq]() 'a', and two atoms of [axil @]() labeled 'b' and 'c' with [=, the irregular form of ^=](). ++cat then uses [++met]() to measure the number of [bloqs]() of size 'a' that comprise 'b'. 'c' is then left-shifted by the same number of [bloqs]() of size 'a', and then added ([++add]()) to 'b'.